addenergyx/cashback-data-pipeline/README.md

 ### Instructions

 1. Clone the repository
+2. Add your AWS Account ID and ECR region to the `Makefile`
-3. Run `make docker/build-all AWS_ECR_ACCOUNT_ID=xxx AWS_ECR_REGION=xxx` to build the docker images and push to ecr.
+3. Run `make terraform/plan` to initialize the terraform directory and check resources to be created
+4. Run `make terraform/apply` to create the resources.
 Make sure docker is running and you have the necessary permissions to push to ecr.
-4. Run `make terraform/plan` to initialize the terraform directory and check resources to be created
-5. Run `make terraform/apply` to create the resources
-6. Go to the AWS Console > step functions and run the state machine
+5. Go to the AWS Console > step functions and run the state machine
 6. Get Redshift endpoint and credentials from the AWS Console and sign into looker to create a connection to redshift

 ### Tear Down